 This is a light pollution map of the United States.
 The bright areas represent the highest amounts of light pollution, they are usually around urban environments.

-The definition of light pollution is the inappropriate or excessive use of artificial outdoor light.
+The definition of excess lighting is the inappropriate or excessive use of artificial outdoor light.
 Like all pollutants, this has negative effects on human health, the environment, and the economy.

-Light pollution can be divided up into 4 main types of light pollution:
+Light pollution can be divided up into 4 main types of excess lighting: